Structured Product Attorney

 - Investing in Structured Products was Not Suitable for Your Portfolio – Structured products are not suitable for most retail investors.
-If you suffered losses after receiving an unsuitable investment recommendation, you should speak with one of our lawyers about filing a claim for FINRA arbitration.
+If you suffered losses after receiving an unsuitable investment recommendation, you should speak with a structured product attorney about filing a claim for FINRA arbitration.

 - Your Broker Had a Conflict of Interest or Ulterior Motive – Issuers often offer substantial commissions to brokers who promote their structured products.
 If your broker recommended investing in a structured product based on his or her best interests rather than yours, this could also give you a claim for fraud.

 - The Structured Product Itself was Unsound – Structured products can take many different forms, and issuers can present varying levels of risk to investors.
 Before recommending investments to their clients, brokers and advisors must do their due diligence.
 If your broker or advisor recommended a high-risk structured product, and if your broker or advisor should have identified red flags with the product or issuer but failed to do so, you may have a claim.

 5 Facts about Structured Products Your Broker Won’t Tell You

 When trying to sell their clients structured products, brokers will often provide only the information that they think is necessary to make the sale.
 As a result, many investors do not learn what they really need to know until it is too late.
 For example, here are five facts about structured products that your broker might not tell you:

 - Investing in structured products can lead to the complete loss of your principal